Howard Community College (HCC) offers a wide range of academic pursuits and extracurricular activities for students of all ages and walks of life.

 Students explore the arts in an academic setting, and create their own works, in the Horowitz Center’s instructional classroom/studios.
 State-of-the-art ceramics, photography, painting, drawing, design and digital arts studios are available, as well as a music rehearsal hall, sound-proof practice rooms, piano lab, digital music lab, and dance studios.

 For more information visit the Arts and Humanities website at howardcc.edu/horowitzcenter.

 HCC-TV AND HCC-RADIO

 Howard Community College Television, HCC-TV, is an educational access channel for Howard County.
 The staff of HCC-TV creates local programming with an effort to feature HCC.
 HCC-TV:

-• creates and provides a monthly programming schedule on the college’s website and in hardcopy format for community viewership; and
+- creates and provides a monthly programming schedule on the college’s website for community viewership; and

 STUDENT CODE OF CONDUCT